 It has the same problem that the FunniPets collar does, in that it’s terribly sporadic.
 However, even when it works, there’s usually a delay of a few seconds, in which time your dog has likely stopped doing the behavior you’re hoping to correct.

 The clasp on the collar is made of cheap plastic and will likely break if your dog is the least bit rambunctious, but the good news is you might not mind if your pup comes back without it attached to his neck.

 It does have a very good battery life, though, so there’s that.

 Overall, the Slopehill Waterproof doesn’t offer much worth recommending, and unless it gets a drastic overhaul, it shouldn’t expect to rank much higher than last on this list anytime soon.

-The PetSpy P620 earned our top spot, as it’s easy to use and has a great range.
+The PetSpy P620 earned our top spot on our list of the best shock collars for large dogs, as it’s easy to use and has a great range.
 Plus, it can fit dogs up to 140 pounds, making it suitable for nearly any breed.

 Coming in second was the Pet Union PTOZ1.
 The large LCD screen makes it very user-friendly, and the long battery life allows you to train nearly as often as you like.